HaoZeke/grimoire/src/content/security/encfsLock.md

 ### Preliminaries

-Before getting to the creation of a script, I first like to experiment with the native shell.
+Before getting to the creation of a script, I like to experiment with the native shell.
 In this case this simply involved checking the following:

 ```bash